How To Lower Total Alkalinity in a Swimming Pool: No Extra Cost

 How To Reduce Total Alkalinity and pH Levels: No Extra Equipment

-If you have tried all the crude pool chemistry recommended by your friends to reduce total alkalinity (TA) in your pool, but things seem to be getting worse, then you have come to the right place.
+Now, let us begin: If you have tried all the methods you know to lower total alkalinity (TA) in your pool, but things seem to be getting worse, then you have come to the right place.

-I have included everything I did step by step.
-It took me two days and two nights (48 hrs) to get the perfect balance of pH and total alkalinity.
-I used muriatic acid without using any aerators such as spa jests, waterfalls, fountains, return pointers, air compressors, or the likes.
+Below, I have included everything I did step by step.
+It took me two days and two nights (48 hrs) to get the perfect balance of total alkalinity and pH.
+I used muriatic acid and then aerated the pool naturally without using any aerators such as spa jets, waterfalls, fountains, return pointers, air compressors, or the likes.

-This process needs patience as it may take a day, two days, one week, or even longer, depending on how extreme the pH and TA levels are.
-If you need faster results, at the end of this article I have included all the equipment to help speed up the process.
+This process needs patience as it may take a day, two days, one week, or even longer, depending on how extreme the TA and pH levels are high in your pool.

-How to Balance TA and pH Levels in a Pool
+Summary: How to Reduce & Balance TA and pH Levels in a Pool

 Take accurate readeings of TA and pH using a reliable test kit.